Josian2004/s3-portfolio/Individual/README.md

 Overall, cultural diversity can be a strength in software development, as it can bring a variety of perspectives and experiences to the table.
 By working together and respecting each other's cultural differences, teams can create high-quality software that meets the needs of a diverse user base.

 ### Hofstede's Cultural Dimensions
-This is a cross-cultural communication framework developed by Geert Hofstede, it can be used to see the effects of a society's culture on the values of its members and how these relate to behavior.
-It consists of six dimensions as explained below.
+This is a cross-cultural communication framework developed by Geert Hofstede, it can be used to see the effects of a society's culture on the values of its members and how these relate to behaviour.
+It consists of six dimensions, these different dimensions are: Power Distance, Individual versus Collectivism, Masculinity versus Femininity, Uncertainty avoidance, Long Term Orientation versus Short Term Orientation and Indulgence versus Restraint.
 He scored each country on a scale of 0 to 100 for each dimension.
+(Hofstede Insights, 2019 / MindTools | Home, z.d.)

 #### Power Distance Index
 This is a reference to the level of inequality that exists between those in positions of power and those who do not.
-A high score means that there is a large inequality in the distribution of power which society accepts, people understand "their place" in the system.
+A high score means that there is a large inequality in the distribution of power which society accepts, and people understand "their place" in the system.
 While a low score is the opposite, power is shared and society does not accept situations where power is divided unequally.
+(MindTools | Home, z.d.)

 #### Individualism versus Collectivism
+This is a reference to the strength of the ties that people have to others within their community, a high score means that they prefer a loosely-knit social framework where people are expected to take care of themselves and their immediate family.
+While a low score represents a preference for a tightly-knit social framework where people are supposed to be loyal to the group and defend their interests.
+(Hofstede Insights, 2019)

 #### Masculinity versus Femininity
+This is a reference to the distribution of roles between men and women (MindTools | Home, z.d.), in the masculinity side of this dimension a society prefers achievement, heroism, assertiveness and material rewards for success.
+While the feminity side of this dimension a society prefers cooperation, modesty, caring for the weak and quality of life.
+(Hofstede Insights, 2019)

 #### Uncertainty Avoidance Index
+This is a reference to the degree to which the members of a society feel uncomfortable with uncertainty and ambiguity.
+A high score means that people attempt to make life as predictable and controllable as possible and are intolerant of unorthodox behaviours and ideas while a low score means that people are more relaxed, open or inclusive.
+(Hofstede Insights, 2019 / MindTools | Home, z.d.)

-#### Long- versus Short-Termn Orientation
+#### Long- versus Short-Term Orientation
+Societies with a low score prefer to maintain traditions and norms and don't prefer changes in society, they also are typically religious and nationalistic, while societies with a high score encourage thrift and efforts in modern education as a way to prepare for the future.
+(Hofstede Insights, 2019 / MindTools | Home, z.d.)

 #### Indulgence versus Restraint
+Indulgence refers to a social environment that permits the relatively unrestricted enjoyment of basic and inherent human desires for the enjoyment of life and amusement.
+The word restraint refers to a society that restricts the satisfaction of needs and enforces restrictive social norms to do so.
+(Hofstede Insights, 2019)

 # Sources
 - Agile Alliance.
 (2022, 15 december).
 What is Agile? | Agile 101 | Agile Alliance.
 Agile Alliance |. https://www.agilealliance.org/agile101/